oss-review-toolkit/ort/README.md

 ## Run natively

-First of all, make sure that the locale of your system is set to `en_US.UTF-8` as using other locales might lead to issues with parsing the output of some external tools.
+First, make sure that the locale of your system is set to `en_US.UTF-8` as using other locales might lead to issues with parsing the output of some external tools.

 Then install any missing external command line tools as listed by